google/j2cl/README.md

 process of adapting workflows and tooling for the open-source version is not yet finalized.

+Wasm support is fully working but should be considered as work-in-progress since the related parts of the spec is not finalized yet.
+We are working closely with W3C and V8 team to finalize it and make it available in all browsers.

 You can see what we are working on [here](https://github.com/google/j2cl/issues/93).

 Last, the workflow is **not** yet supported in Windows.
 You can contribute to